How To Know If You've Got Product/Market Fit – And How to Find it if You Don't

 “The only thing that matters is getting to product/market fit.”

-For all of the talk about Product/Market Fit (PMF), I’ve noticed that most people (including myself) have only a vague grasp on what it is.
+I’ve noticed that most people (including myself) have only a vague grasp on what Product/Market Fit actually is.
 And even fewer people are going after it in a systematic way.
 For my own benefit if nothing else, last year I began collecting the best descriptions of PMF that I came across from Twitter, podcasts, books, and blog posts.